d4ndo/binaryLogic/README.md

 Getting started
 ---------------

-Starting with a simple »decimal to binary« conversion and vice versa.
+Starting with a simple conversion. »decimal to binary« and vice versa.

 $ the_answer_to_the_ultimate_question_of_life_the_universe_and_everything <- dec2bin(42)